Chart Color Schemes

 Infrastructure

-Roma Surrounds has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally
+Roma Surrounds has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of a region is significantly impacted by changes in local infrastructure.
-AreaSearch has identified 23 projects that could potentially affect this area.
-Notable initiatives include Maranoa Pump Track Community Infrastructure, Carnarvon Highway Culvert Replacement North of Roma (scheduled for completion on 1st October 2021), Roma Airport General Aviation Apron Upgrade (commenced on 15th March 2020), and Denise Spencer Aquatic Centre Redevelopment (expected to finish by 31st December 2022).
-The following list details those projects likely to have the most relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 23 projects that could affect the region.
+Notable initiatives include Maranoa Pump Track Community Infrastructure, Carnarvon Highway Culvert Replacement North of Roma (scheduled for completion by December 2021), Roma Airport General Aviation Apron Upgrade (commenced July 2020), and Denise Spencer Aquatic Centre Redevelopment (expected to finish in late 2022).
+The following list details projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.